jonfk/calc/README.md

 ###TODO
 - Add more tests for parser
-- Add comment support to parsing
-- Add "val" and "var" tokens to lexer
 - Add support for val declarations
 - Add support for var declarations
 - Add if expressions